-Spring can offer some of the most exciting bass fishing an angler could hope for, but during the course of the season, bass behavior changes more drastically than any other time of year.
+Spring can offer some of the most exciting bass fishing an angler could hope for.
+But during the course of the spring season, bass behavior changes more drastically than any other time of year.
 This is because bass spawn in the spring, and during the spawning phase their feeding activity goes up and down like a rollercoaster.

 Careful lure selection and technique adjustments are two essential measures a bass angler must take to be successful fishing throughout the entire spring season.
-As bass feeding activity changes, so too will your strategy if you want to keep the bite going, and the biggest factor in bass activity is water temperature.
+As bass feeding activity changes, so too will your strategy if you want to keep the bite going.
+So we are going to identify the best bass lures for spring during each phase of the season.

 Spring Bass Fishing

-The spawn cycle can begin and end at different times of year and vary from lake to lake, even between lakes that are close to each other.
-For instance, a shallow lake usually warms quicker than a deeper one, causing the spawn cycle to begin earlier.
+It’s important to note that the spawn cycle can occur at different times of any given year, as well as vary from lake to lake.
+This is true even between lakes that are located close to each other.
+For instance, a shallow lake usually warms quicker than a deeper one, causing the spawn cycle to begin sooner.

-That’s why you should always be tracking the water temperature in spring so you know what phase of the spawn cycle bass are in and how they are behaving.
-Most bass anglers get the water temperature from their fish finders, but if you don’t have one or it’s not in the budget, then use a basic fishing thermometer.
+For that reason, you should always be tracking the water temperature during the spring so you know what phase of the spawn cycle bass are in.
+Most bass anglers get the water temperature from their fish finders, but if you don’t have one or it’s not in the budget, then use a basic fishing thermometer will work just fine.

-When bass enter the prespawn phase, it’s in conjunction with the rest of the body of water waking up after winter.
-Typical water temperatures range from the high 40’s in colder climates to the high 50’s in more temperate climates.
+When bass enter the pre-spawn phase, it’s in conjunction with the rest of the body of water warming up after winter.
+As water temperatures climb up in to the high forties and mid-fifties range, bass begin slowly making their way towards the shallows in search of food to restore energy that was depleted during the winter months.

-It’s between now and the actual spawn phase that bass fishing becomes pretty active.
-When water temps are hovering in the 50’s, bass will be feeding.
-Actively feeding, but not full throttle just yet, so stick to slow moving lures.
-This is an excellent time of year for jerkbaits like the Husky Jerk.
+It’s between this point and the spawn phase that bass fishing can be pretty active.
+When water temps are hovering in the mid-fifties you can expect bass to be feeding.
+They will be actively feeding, but not full throttle just yet, so stick to slower moving lures.
+Here are the best lures for this time of year, as well as our suggestion.

-If spring temperatures rise slowly then you can have a nice window of bass fishing, but it they increase rapidly, bass will quickly go into spawn mode.
-However, the longer the window is, the more you should take advantage of this time because the bite will dramatically change as we enter the next phase: the spawn.
+If spring temperatures rise gradually then you can have a nice window of bass fishing in the pre-spawn, but if they increase rapidly bass will quickly go into spawn mode.
+However long the window is, you should take advantage of every minute because the bite changes dramatically when we enter the next phase: the spawn.

 2. The Spawn Phase

 During the spawn, male bass make rounded nests called beds.
-They form them with their tails in sand, mud, clay or gravel.
-Typically, they are located along the shoreline, in about 2-5 feet of water.
+They form them with their tails in sand, mud, clay, or gravel.
+Typically, they are located along the shoreline, in about two to five feet of water.
 When the water is clearer, beds are usually located a bit deeper and when the water is murky, beds are found in shallower water.

 When the bed is complete, the male bass with entice females into it to spawn.
 Once the female bass lays her eggs and the male fertilizes them, they stop feeding.
 This “lockjaw” phase can last two to four weeks as the males will be guarding the eggs, while the females head to deep water to recover.